 Dental implants have many advantages, but there may be other treatments that are more suitable for your specific needs.

-A dental implant is a fantastic way to re-establish the connection between your lost tooth and your gum line/jawbone but this procedure will require a healthy candidate for the procedure to have a high success rate.
-At Oasis Dental Implant we always take the health and wellbeing of our patients as a number one priority and we will not perform this procedure on anyone who we believe is not a suitable candidate.
+A dental implant is a fantastic way to re-establish the connection between your lost tooth and your gum line/jawbone, but this procedure requires a healthy candidate in order to have a high success rate.
+At Oasis Dental Studio, the health and wellbeing of each and every patient is our number one priority and we will not perform this procedure on anyone who we believe is not a suitable candidate.

-If you are contemplating dental implants as a solution to your tooth loss, at Oasis Dental Studio in Broadbeach and Chirn Park, we emphasise that you need to be an ideal candidate before the treatment can be conducted.
-While generally those who have lost one, multiple or even all of their teeth are good candidates for this treatment, there are certain factors that may exclude a patient from being able to receive this treatment.
+If you are contemplating dental implant treatments as a solution to your tooth loss, at Oasis Dental Studio in Broadbeach, Southport and Palm Beach, we emphasise that you need to be an ideal candidate before the treatment can be conducted.
+While generally those who have lost one tooth, multiple or even all of their teeth are good candidates for this treatment, there are certain factors that may exclude a patient from being able to receive this treatment.
 These factors include: